alex-liss/genemis/database/MongoDB/README.md

 The _docker-compose.yml_ contains services to run Mongo DB in a container environment.
 The database is initialized from _init-db.js_

-The _no_network.docker-compose.yml_ specifies services without specifying a network.
-This one is used in the _docker-compose.yml_ file in the root directory, which runs all services together.

 ### Usage

 - Create a .env file in current directory with the following content: